API 579 Fitness-for-Service (FFS) Evaluation

 API 579 Level 3 Fitness-for-Service (FFS) Evaluation

-Fitness-for-Service (FFS) assessments are essential for determining whether damaged, corroded, or aged pressure equipment can continue safe operation.
-Following the industry-standard API 579-1/ASME FFS-1, our advanced Level 3 evaluations provide the highest degree of accuracy by leveraging Finite Element Analysis (FEA) to simulate real-world damage scenarios — including corrosion, denting, and other localized degradation.
+Fitness-for-Service (FFS) assessments are essential for determining whether damaged, corroded, or aging pressure equipment can continue operating safely and reliably.
+At ENA2, we provide advanced API 579-1/ASME FFS-1 Level 3 evaluations for clients across Canada and the United States, leveraging Finite Element Analysis (FEA) to simulate real-world damage scenarios, including corrosion, denting, pitting, crack-like flaws, and other localized degradation.
+Our engineering-driven assessments deliver the highest degree of accuracy, helping asset owners make informed run-repair-replace decisions while maintaining safety, compliance, and operational reliability.

 Simulation Capabilities